dstar55/100-words-design-patterns-java/patterns/gof/AbstractFactory.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+Imagine that we are developing a framework for a GUI environment, were windows will be drawn on a display device and the user will interact with the GUI using a mouse and a keyboard.

+The first version of the framework will support Windows OS, so Factory method is used for creation of the graphical abstractions like Frame, Window, ScrollBar, etc.

+In the next version, the framework will be extended to Linux OS.
+So, how should we extend our factory method?

+One way would be to introduce factory abstraction, where each OS will have dedicated factory for creation of the graphical abstractions.
+The proposed solution is an example of the Abstract Factory.

+The Abstract Factory is one level higher in abstraction than the Factory Method.
+The Factory Method abstracts the way objects are created, while the Abstract Factory also abstracts the way factories are created, which in turn abstracts the way objects are created.

+The Abstract Factory provides an interface for creating families of related objects, without specifying concrete classes.

 ###  <a id="Story"></a>Story

-Provides an interface for creating families of related objects, without specifying concrete classes.

-This pattern is found in the cards stamping equipment used in the manufacture in order to produce playing cards.
+This pattern is found in the cards stamping equipment, used in manufacturing of playing cards.
-Cards stamping machine is an Abstract Factory which produces a cards.
+A card stamping machine is an Abstract Factory which produces cards.
 The same machine is used to stamp French, Italian or German cards.